Love heading out on the lake with your friends, family, and a couple of kayaks?

 Guided Kayak Camping Tours

-Many of the top destinations for kayak camping will usually have outfitters in the area where you can rent kayaks, camping gear, or even book guided tours.
+Many of the top destinations for kayak and camping destinations will usually have outfitters in the area where you can rent kayaks, camping gear like tents and sleeping bags, or even book guided tours.

 If you’re not completely set up with all the gear you need for kayak camping and aren’t really sure if you’ll want to do it again, a kayak tour is a wise choice since you won’t have to worry about planning your route and packing your gear.
 Just show up and paddle!